Need Grows For Feminine Hygiene Products In Homeless Shelters

 This past June, Nannocare donated ten thousand NannoPads to the Midnight Mission to help those who don’t have access to menstrual products on a daily basis.

-Midnight Mission is an organization in Los Angeles that provides homeless individuals a variety of sources and programs to help them become self-sufficient.
+Midnight Mission is an organization in Los Angeles that provides homeless individuals with a variety of sources and programs to help them become self-sufficient.

-Within the three years, the need for menstrual products particularly in the Los Angeles area has increased, with the female homelessness increasing by 55%.
+Within the three years, the need for menstrual products particularly in the Los Angeles area has increased, with female homelessness increasing by 55%.
 In just three years.

 The need for menstrual products at homeless shelters exists throughout the country, not just in Los Angeles.
 Along with feminine hygiene products other products that could help homeless individuals who menstruate include hand sanitizer and pain relievers such as Midol and aspirin.
-Even extra clothes can mean the world if a homeless individual has to repeatedly wear clothing that may have menstrual blood stains.
+Even extra clothes can mean the world if a homeless individual has to repeatedly wear clothing that may have menstrual bloodstains.

 There is a lot of work that still needs to be done, but if everyone gave just a little, these individuals could have their dignity and health back.